| "Panza: The legacy of a collector"opens of the museum of the contemporary art

 by Lichtenstein and Rosenquist demonstrate these artists' use

+of cultural icons and a depersonalized painting style.
 The acquisitions Dr. Panza has made since 1987 exemplify his

 interest in art that represents the relationship between form,